 Norway is a leader in the global transition towards an inclusive green economy, and is paving a path for nations to reduce climate change and pursue the 2030 Agenda for Sustainable Development.
-PAGE is a proud partner of Norway’s International Climate and Forest Initiative (NICFI), which supports the United Nations Programme on Reducing Emissions from Deforestation and Forest Degradation (UN-REDD) among other initiatives that create the enabling conditions for green economy, and catalyze action to reduce emissions and conserve natural resources.
+PAGE is supported by Norway’s International Climate and Forest Initiative (NICFI).
+NIFCI supports several initiatives that create the enabling conditions for green economy, and catalyze action to reduce emissions and conserve natural resources, such as the UN-REDD Programme - the United Nations Collaborative Programme on Reducing Emissions from Deforestation and forest Degradation (REDD+) in developing countries.

 On 14-15 June, Norway hosted the Oslo REDD Exchange Conference 2016.
 The event convened REDD+ stakeholders from civil society, governments, private sector and academia with the aim to promote the successful implementation and integration of REDD+ lessons through the exchange of perspectives, experiences and forward-looking ideas.